2025 Audi Q6 e-tron interior, design, and features review

 The first thing you'll notice about the Audi Q6 e-tron is the styling.
 Like BMW and Mercedes, Audi's hit its signature when it comes to automotive design.
 The Q6 e-tron looks determined and aggressive, especially in this S-line trim.

 The positives continue from the side - the car has an Avant look to it with beefy shoulders at the back and a sporty roofline that makes the Q6 e-tron look like it's going full speed even while parked.
-A sporty crease runs from the bottom the doors and to the rear bumper.
+A sporty crease runs from the bottom of the doors and to the rear bumper.

 The optional Matrix LED front and tail lights truly complete the techie and elegant package.
 The model we tested also had a Chrome delete option that suits it perfectly.